juliwold/DeepLearning_HomeExercise/report/report.md

 - Training performance and ml metrics are not indicative of domain performance.
   - Confidence threshold is probably set to high for **My annotations**
-  - Caused by inbalance train/val split.
+  - Caused by inbalanced train/val split.